 After we build our "Cross-Tools", we start building a very minimal working system in /tools.
-This effort to isolate the new system from the host distribution may seem excessive, but a full technical explanation is provided at the beginning of Constructing a Temporary System.
+This minimal system will be built using the cross-toolchain in /cross-tools.

 In Installing Basic System Software, the full CLFS system is built.
 Depending on the system you are cross-compiling for, you will either boot the minimal temp-system on the target machine, or chroot into it.